 The leadership team of the new Common Ground Healthcare Cooperative features a diverse panel of executives with a broad range of experience.

-The co-op has been approved to receive a $56.4 million loan from the U.S. Department of Health and Human Services to establish an organization to help southeastern Wisconsin small businesses and nonprofit organizations provide affordable health insurance for their employees.
-The loan was provided through President Barack Obama’s Affordable Care.
+The co-op has been approved to receive a $56.4 million loan from the U.S. Department of Health and Human Services to establish a organization to help southeastern Wisconsin small businesses and nonprofit organizations provide affordable health insurance for their employees.
+The loan was provided through President Barack Obama’s Affordable Care

-The Common Ground Healthcare Cooperative will be based in Milwaukee and serve the seven-county area (Milwaukee, Waukesha, Racine, Kenosha, Ozaukee, Washington and Walworth counties).
+The Common Ground Healthcare Cooperative will be based in Milwaukee and serve the seven-county area.

 Wisconsin-based health insurance executive Cathy Mahaffey will serve as the interim chief executive officer of the cooperative.
 Mahaffey was instrumental in the development and successful implementation of Farmers’ Health Cooperative of Wisconsin.
 Bob De Vita, former senior vice president and chief operating officer with Wheaton Franciscan Medical Group, will serve as the company’s interim chief operating officer.

-The organization will also be governed by an 11-member board of directors, consisting of leading physicians, educators, business leaders and attorneys throughout Wisconsin, including:
+The organization will also be governed by an 11-member board of directors, including: